Aircraft deicing fluid: Fluids used

 Type I fluids have a low viscosity, and are considered "unthickened".
 They provide only short term protection because they quickly flow off surfaces after use.
 They are typically sprayed hot (130–180 F) at high pressure to remove snow, ice, and frost.
-Usually they are dyed orange to aid in identification and application.
+It is typically dyed orange to aid in identification and to ensure application of a consistent layer of fluid.